Interview with Canon Winfred Douglas’ Widow - Ann Douglas

 1936 Julia Douglas dies.
 Volunteers Jane Kemble and Octavia Peyton continue her work in the stone library.

 1938 Dr. Josepha Douglas dies.
 Camp Neosha (Hiwan) sold to Darst Buchanan.
-Cannon Douglas gets Union Pacific RR to relinquish mineral rights.
+Canon Douglas gets Union Pacific RR to relinquish mineral rights.
 Douglas gives Sisters of St. Mary carved monk figures and altar used in his chapel at Camp Neosha.

 1940 Anne Woodward marries Canon Douglas.